iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 iPhone 14 Pro portrait mode (3x), Photo: Amy Davies

-The benefit of the iPhone 14 Pro is the new “2x” option is available directly in Portrait mode, which means you can choose between a 1x, 2x or 3x point of view depending on how much of the background environment you want to display.
-With the iPhone 13 Pro, you only get 1x or 3x, so although the quality between the two is pretty much equal, the 13 Pro is slightly less flexible.
+The benefit of the iPhone 14 Pro is that the new “2x” option is available directly in Portrait mode, which means you can choose between a 1x, 2x or 3x point of view depending on how much of the background environment you want to display.
+With the iPhone 13 Pro, you only get 1x or 3x, so although the quality between the two is about equal, the 13 Pro is slightly less flexible.

-iPhone 14 Pro vs iPhone 13 Pro: Video
+iPhone 14 Pro vs iPhone 13 Pro: video

 Otherwise, both have slow-mo video, both use Dolby Vision HDR and both offer video functions such as Time-lapse with stabilisation.

-iPhone 14 Pro vs iPhone 13 Pro: Screen and Design
+iPhone 14 Pro vs iPhone 13 Pro: screen and design

 iPhone 14 Pro and iPhone 13 Pro